PKTwentyTwo/apgsearch-Py3/README.md

 - Information about apgsearch - https://conwaylife.com/wiki/Apgsearch
 - Information about contributing to Catagolue - https://conwaylife.com/wiki/Tutorials/Contributing_to_Catagolue
 - My user page with a copy of the code and bug reports - https://conwaylife.com/wiki/User:PK22/apgsearch_Py3
+### Credits
+Thank you to:
+- Adam P. Goucher for the original script, and for creating many of the features in later versions that I recreated here.
+- wwei47 for providing additional symmetries in their hacked version of apgsearch, which were used here.
+- praosylen for providing the code I used to implement support for INT rules.
+- yujh for providing inspiration for pseudo-object symmetries.
+- Resu for providing feature suggestions, such as inflated symmetries.
+- rabbit, Resu, and yujh for reporting bugs.